conancat/mongoose-redis-cache/readme.md

            options: "redisOptions"
          })

-    6. Make a query!
+    Make a query as usual:

         query = Example.find({})
         query.where("field1", "foo")
         query.where("field2").gte(30)
-        query.lean()  REQUIRED, Redis cache only works for query.lean() queries! query.exec(function(err, result){
+        query.lean()  mongooseRedisCache only works for query.lean() queries! query.exec(function(err, result){
             Do whatever here!
         });